 The potential impact of the development on the quantity and quality of water in waterways, drainage lines, water supply reservoirs and springs.

-Whether the development provides buffers to and from waterways, drainage lines, gullies, property boundaries and any existing or new disposal areas or systems.
+Whether the development provides buffers to and from waterways, drainage lines, property boundaries and any existing or new disposal areas or systems.

 Whether the development minimises the detrimental impacts of nutrient loads, turbidity and siltation in waterways, drainage lines and water supply reservoirs through improving the filtration and infiltration of water.